robustnet/BWTest/README.md

 BWTest
 ======

-This project measures uplink/downlink bandwitdh using Java
+This project measures uplink/downlink bandwidth using Java